wi-re/old-website/index.md

+# Cross-Validation of SPH-based Machine Learning Models using the Taylor-Green Vortex Case

-# Particle Methods and Applications Conference 2024
+As presented at the __Particle Methods and Applications Conference 2024__ co-hosted by LANL and SPHERIC.

 The Slides: https://docs.google.com/presentation/d/1W1yhR9dHK5ysy2fIDsSPK6_JHSIFXYCW/edit#slide=id.p1